python-streamz/streamz/docs/source/dask.rst

    map
    sink

-Before we build a parallel stream, lets build a sequential stream that maps a simple function across data, and then prints those results.
+Before we build a parallel stream, let's build a sequential stream that maps a simple function across data, and then prints those results.
 We use the core ``Stream`` object.